misterjoshua/aws-cloudformation-deploy/README.md

 ## What are "Pipes" in Bitbucket Pipelines?
 [Pipes simplify configuring your pipeline.](https://confluence.atlassian.com/bitbucket/pipes-958765631.html) They are extra powerful for actions that normally take several lines of code, especially when you want to work with third party tools.
 You just paste the pipe, supply a few key pieces of information, and the rest is done for you.

-# What is this repository?
-This repository implements a CloudFormation deployment pipe for Bitbucket Pipelines.
-With this pipe you can deploy a CloudFormation template into a stack from a CI/CD pipeline hosted in Bitbucket pipelines.

 # How to use this image
 ## Put the template into a build step